elistone/mathematical_field/readme.md

 You can add the field in 3 easy steps:

-1. Chose the content type you would like to add a `Mathemtical Field` too.
+1. Choose the content type you would like to add a `Mathematical Field` too.
 2. Add a new field of either `Text (plain)` & `Text (plain, long)`
 3. On the `Manage display` tab set the new fields format to `Mathematical`.